betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 pictured above were under development *simultaneously* right along with the software itself.
-Their interfaces, performance characteristics, size, weight and position within the spacecraft, all of which effect key parameters in guidance equations, were constantly evolving.
+Their interfaces, performance characteristics, size, weight and position within the spacecraft, all of which affect key parameters in the guidance equations, were constantly evolving.
 Even techniques to manage the
 software effort were under development and evolving with the software.
 Eventually, NASA would pressure MIT to adopt techniques pioneered